Back To All

 Finally

-Of course, evaluating performance in specific numbers is essential, but Monster.com business trainer Cheryl Stein advises not to be limited to digital numbers.
-After all, team members are people, not just resources.
-Stein notes that some qualities, for example, the ability to find an approach to any person, are now worth their weight in gold, and such skills cannot be overlooked.
+Of course, evaluating performance in specific numbers is essential for leadership, but Monster.com business trainer Cheryl Stein advises not to be limited to digital numbers.
+After all, engineers are people, not just resources.
+Stein notes that some qualities, for example, soft skills like the ability to find an approach to any person, are now worth their weight in gold, and such skills cannot be overlooked.
 Stein also writes about how important it is to pay attention to changes in productivity, as they can be a symptom of more global processes in the company.
 “A decrease in productivity may indicate market changes or insufficient marketing strategy, mission, and values.”

-When measuring effectiveness, it is imperative to communicate as openly as possible with the team.
+When measuring effectiveness, as an engineering director, it is imperative to communicate as openly as possible with the team.
 People need to know what you are measuring and how to report the results.
 Thus, each engineer will know what his position in the team is.
-With Waydev, you can advocate on behalf of specific team members, see how they are progressing and assist them in eliminating bottlenecks, enabling better communication up and down the organization
+With Waydev, you can advocate on behalf of specific team members, see how they are progressing and assist them in eliminating bottlenecks, enabling better communication up and down the company.

 If you want to find out more about how Waydev can help you, schedule a demo.